Category: Trip-planning

 Do any apps provide real-time Baja fishing reports?

 Fishbrain and Anglr aggregate user-submitted catches with location data.
 Neither has comprehensive Baja coverage, but data points from recent catches in specific areas can be useful.
-The most reliable app for ocean conditions remains the NOAA satellite data tools, of which fishing-reports.ai provides the most user-friendly interface for Baja anglers.
+The most reliable free ocean data remains direct NOAA satellite sources, which several websites (including mine) package into angler-friendly interfaces.

 How do I find fishing reports for remote Baja destinations like San Quintin?